MicrosoftDocs/power-platform/power-platform/guidance/white-papers/migrating-from-default-environment.md

 ### Clean up considerations

-A clean-up is a good idea for apps and flows that have not been used and updated in a long time.
+A clean-up is a good idea for apps and flows that haven't been used and updated in a long time.
 There are different paths for an administrator to consider as far as clean-up is concerned.

 - Decide the order of importing the data.
 The least dependent tables go first and most dependent come at the end.
 - Not all fields need be mapped.
 Fields like **Version**, **Modified date**, **Created on date**, and some other system fields don't need to be mapped.